Skip to content

 United Kingdom Reg 1058991 Registered charity Official website Charity Commission register

-THE RAILWAY CHILDREN is a registered charity (no. 1058991) working in children & youth across the United Kingdom.
+The Railway Children is a registered charity (no. 1058991) working in international aid across the United Kingdom.
 Its latest Charity Commission filing directs 71% of spending to charitable activities, holding roughly 2 months of reserves, and files its annual accounts on time.
-Income has been growing over recent years.
+Reported income has been broadly stable over recent years.
 CharityCompare's Clarity Score rates the organisation only from public Charity Commission accounts — accountability, financial health, efficiency and community support — not the quality or impact of its programmes.

-THE RAILWAY CHILDREN has a Clarity Score of 72 out of 100 on CharityCompare (2 stars, Needs improvement).
+The Railway Children has a Clarity Score of 71 out of 100 on CharityCompare (3 stars, Needs improvement).
 Charity Commission registration number 1058991.
 Status: Registered.
-Primary cause area: Children & youth.
-Latest accounts year 2021: total income £4.9m, with 71% of expenditure on charitable activities.
+Primary cause area: International aid.
+Latest accounts year 2025: total income £4.5m, with 71% of expenditure on charitable activities.
 Accounts filing: up to date.
 Reserves: approximately 2 months of operating costs.
 1 filing concern(s) noted on this profile.
 Scores are independent and based on official filings — not a donation recommendation.

 Data from Charity Commission register, last updated .